kensanata/just-halberds/Knives.md

 from your parents.
 You start without talents.

 Task resolution: Roll 2d6 ≤ attribute + talent to succeed.
 If it’s very hard, you might have to roll 3d6 ≤ attribute + talent.
+If you do not have the talent, then roll 2d6 ≤ attribute - 2.

-If you hit, you deal 2d6 damage unless you use a halberd.
+Combat: Roll 2d6 ≤ attribute + weapon to hit.
+If you do, you deal 2d6 damage unless you use a halberd.
 This deals 3d6 damage.
-You can only attack as many times in a fight as you have Endurance.
+You can only attack as many times as you have Endurance.

 When you are first hit in a fight, you must subtract the damage from a random physical attribute.
 Roll 1d6: 1–2 is Strength, 3–4 is